St Helens Power Flushing

 COST How much does power flushing cost in St Helens?

-A power flush in St Helens costs £350 for up to 10 radiators and £450 for 11 to 15 radiators.
-All cleaning chemicals, full inhibitor dose and written system report included.
-No St Helens competitor publishes fixed prices, we do.
+A power flush in St Helens costs £350 for up to 10 rads and £450 for 11 to 15 rads.
+All cleaning chemicals, full inhibitor dose and a written report come with it.
+No St Helens rival posts fixed prices.
+We do.
 The price we quote is the price you pay.

 OPEN-VENT Why does my WA10 terrace system have worse sludge than my neighbour's newer house?

-Open-vented systems, the type used in most WA10 Victorian terraces, are constantly exposed to fresh oxygen-rich water from the header tank in the loft.
-This oxygen accelerates internal corrosion and magnetite formation far faster than a sealed modern combi system.
-A WA10 open-vented system that is 15 years old will typically contain significantly more sludge than a sealed combi of the same age.
-This is why St Helens WA10 systems are among the highest-contamination systems in Merseyside.
+Open-vented systems, the type used in most WA10 Victorian terraces, get fresh oxygen-rich water all the time.
+The header tank in the loft brings it in.
+The oxygen speeds up rust and magnetite build-up.
+This goes much faster than a sealed combi system.
+A 15-year-old WA10 open-vented system holds far more sludge than a sealed combi of the same age.

 BACK BOILER Can you power flush a back boiler system in my WA10 property?

 Yes.
-Open-vented systems with back boilers require slightly different technique than a modern sealed combi.
-The header tank must be managed during the flush and the gravity circuits flushed separately.
-We carry the correct approach for open-vented systems and have extensive experience with WA10 terrace properties.
+Open-vented systems with back boilers need a slightly different method to a modern sealed combi.
+The header tank must be managed during the flush.
+Gravity circuits get flushed apart from the rest.
+We use the right approach for open-vented systems.
+We have plenty of WA10 terrace job history.
 Tell us your system type when you call.

 NEW BOILER I am replacing my back boiler with a new combi.
 Do I need a power flush first?

 Yes, in almost every case.
-The existing radiators and pipework in a WA10 property that has had a back boiler for 20 years will contain significant sludge contamination.
-Connecting a new combi to that sludge can damage the new heat exchanger within months and provides grounds for the manufacturer to reject a warranty claim.
-A power flush of the existing system before the new boiler is connected is the correct approach, and we carry it out as part of the combined back boiler replacement and new boiler installation.
+The old rads and pipework in a WA10 home that has had a back boiler for 20 years will hold a lot of sludge.
+Connecting a new combi to that sludge can wreck the new heat exchanger in months.
+It also gives the maker grounds to reject a warranty claim.
+A power flush of the old system before the new boiler is fitted is the right step.
+We do it as part of the combined back boiler swap and new boiler install.

 GAS SAFE Are you Gas Safe registered for St Helens power flushing?

 Yes.
-All power flushing in St Helens is carried out by our own directly employed Gas Safe registered engineers.
-Verify at gassaferegister.co.uk.
+All power flushing in St Helens is done by our own Gas Safe engineers.
+Verify us at gassaferegister.co.uk.
 We never use sub-contractors.

 Power Flushing Across St Helens and Surrounding Areas

-We carry out power flushing across all St Helens WA postcodes.
-Often available within 48 hours.
+We do power flushing across all St Helens WA postcodes.
+Often free within 48 hours.

 St Helens Town and Central